Having Health Insurance means you are covered in an emergency. Not getting coverage could result in big fees for those who wait until taxes are due.

 Using the plan estimator on HealthCare.Gov we can see coverage for their family would cost about $11,700 a year or $23,472 for two years.

 If they pay the fee they will owe 1% of their income in 2014 and 2% of their income in 2015.
 That amount is capped at the national average of a bronze plan $2,448 x 5 for 2014.
 1% of their income is just slightly lower than the national average of a bronze plan at $2,400 and certainly less than five times that.
 So they owe $2,400 in 2014.
 For 2015 they’ll owe about twice that at $4,800.
 That’s a total of $7,200.

-So while again it is cheaper to pay the fee than it is to provide coverage to their family, this is again less true in 2015 than it is in 2014, and their family of course lacks any sort of health coverage.
-One catastrophic accident could mean bankruptcy even with a six figure income and a smaller medical needs here and there could easily end up making up the difference.
-More importantly unless they pay out of pocket they are putting off essential treatment for their family for two years straight.
-With a family it’s important to have a family doctor and other services covered at low cost sharing, with so many people to take care of an HMO, with a network that includes their pharmacy and primary doc, and smart cost sharing that covers the services they know they will need at low rates should do the trick.
+So, while again it is cheaper to pay the fee than it is to provide coverage to their family, this is again less true in 2015 than it was in 2014, and their family, of course, lacks any health coverage.
+One catastrophic accident could mean bankruptcy even with a six-figure income and a smaller medical needs here and there could easily end up making up the difference.
+More importantly, unless they pay out of pocket, they are putting off essential treatment for their family for two years straight.
+With a family, it’s important to have a family doctor and other services covered with cost-sharing.
+With so many people to take care of, an HMO, with a network that includes their pharmacy and primary doc, and smart cost-sharing that covers the services they know they will need at low rates should do the trick.